Identifiability and Estimation in High-Dimensional Nonparametric Latent Structure Models

 \subsection{Proof of Theorem \ref{algo_error}}

 We need the following perturbation lemmas.
-The first one is for eigenvectors, and the second is for pseudo inverse of linear operators. \begin{lemma}[Theorem 2.8 in \cite{stewart1990matrix}] Let $A$ be a diagonalizable real matrix with eigen decomposition $U^{-1}AU=D$.
-Rewrite the decomposition as the following:
+The first one is for eigenvectors, and the second is for pseudo pseudo-inverse of linear operators. \begin{lemma}[Theorem 2.8 in \cite{stewart1990matrix}] Let $A$ be a diagonalizable real matrix with eigen decomposition $U^{-1}AU=D$.
+Rewrite the decomposition as follows:

 where $U=(u_1,U_2)$ and $(v_1,V_2)^* = (u_1,U_2)^{-1}$.
 Then for $\hat{A}=A+E, \|E\|\leq \epsilon$, we have

 where $C_1>0$ is an absolute constant. \end{lemma}

 \begin{lemma}[Theorem 2 in \cite{chen_expression_1998}] Let $\mathcal{H}_1,\mathcal{H}_2$ be Hilbert spaces and $T,\hat{T}$ be two linear operators from $\mathcal{H}_1$ to $\mathcal{H}_2$.
 Suppose $\hat{T}=T+E$ such that $\textnormal{rank}(T) =\textnormal{rank}(\hat{T})<\infty$.
 Then